Shagshag/prestashop-documentation/CarrierCore.md

 * Visibility: **protected**
 * This property is **static**.
-* This property is defined in classes\Carrier.php line 148
+* This property is defined in [classes/Carrier.php line 148](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Carrier.php#148)

 ### $price_by_weight2